Delhi govt school students wait to greet US First Lady Melania Trump

 Amid massive security, children were seen rehearsing just outside the gate of the institution.
 The US First Lady will attend a session of the 'Happiness Class' here.

 "@FLOTUS will attend happiness class in our school today.
 Great day for our teachers, students and Delhiites.
 For centuries, India has taught spirituality to the world.
-Am happy that she will take back the msg of happiness from our school," Delhi Chief Minister Arvind Kejriwal tweeted.
-The children were dressed in bright-coloured sarees and traditional dresses like 'ghagra-choli' to welcome Melania Trump.
+I am happy that she will take back the msg of happiness from our school," Delhi Chief Minister Arvind Kejriwal tweeted.
+The children were dressed in bright-colored sarees and traditional dresses like 'ghagra-choli' to welcome Melania Trump.
 Some of them were carrying bagpipes and several other musical instruments.

 "Welcome to our school @FLOTUS!
 We hope you would have a great time here in #HappinessClass It's just 18 months old initiative but early results have made us confident that @HappinessDelhi is the ultimate solution to all violence & hate in mindsets that we are facing worldwide," tweeted Delhi Deputy Chief Minister Manish Sisodia, who also holds the education portfolio.
 The 'Happiness Class' was started by the Aam Aadmi Party in 2018.
 As part of the programme, students are taught various activities, including meditation, street plays, basic obedience and aims to reduce anxiety and stress levels among children.